How to buy or invest in US Savings Bonds

 You can invest in Savings Bonds two ways.

-The other way to buy a US Savings Bond is to invest electronically using an online account at TreasuryDirect.
+The primary way to buy a US Savings Bond is to invest electronically using an online account at TreasuryDirect.
 You can find out more about buying Savings Bonds this way in my post, TreasuryDirect overview.

 There are several other posts here that would be of interest to people making their initial Savings Bond investment, including:

-(Average rating: 5 stars)
+(Average rating: 3.71 stars)

-8 Comments
+13 Comments

 On April 21st, 2008 Ted Hughes said: